-In this post we will see the I2C bus, one of the communication systems available in Arduino.
-In previous posts we have already seen the serial port and the SPI bus which, along with the I2C bus, integrate the main communication systems.
+In this entry we will see the I2C bus, one of the communication systems available in Arduino.
+In previous entries we have already seen the serial port and the SPI bus which, along with the I2C bus, make up the main communication systems.

-The I2C bus is interesting because, similarly to what happened with the SPI bus, a large number of devices have a connection via I2C, such as accelerometers, compasses, displays, etc.
+The I2C bus is of interest because, similarly to what happened with the SPI bus, a large number of devices have I2C connections, such as accelerometers, compasses, displays, etc.

 The I2C bus

-The I2C bus has a master-slave architecture.
-The master device initiates communication with the slaves, and can send or receive data from the slaves.
-The slaves cannot initiate communication (the master has to ask them), nor can they talk to each other directly.
+The I2C bus has a master-slave type architecture.
+The master device initiates communication with the slaves and can send or receive data from the slaves.
+The slaves cannot initiate communication (the master has to ask them first), nor can they talk to each other directly.

 It is possible to have more than one master, but only one can be the master at a time.
-Changing the master involves high complexity, so it is not common.
+Changing the master involves high complexity, so it is not a frequent occurrence.

-The I2C protocol provides for Pull-UP resistors on the lines to Vcc.
-In Arduino, you will frequently see that these resistors are not installed, since the Wire library activates the internal Pull-UP resistors.
-However, the internal resistors have a value of between 20-30kOhms, so they are very weak Pull-UP resistors.
+Finally, the I2C protocol provides for Pull-UP resistors on the lines to Vcc.
+In Arduino, you will see that these resistors are often not installed, as the Wire library activates the internal Pull-UP resistors.
+However, the internal resistors have a value of between 20-30kOhms, making them very weak Pull-UP resistors.

-Using weak resistors implies that the rising edges of the signal will be slower, which means that lower speeds and shorter communication distances can be used.
-If higher transmission speeds or distances are to be used, Pull-UP resistors must be physically installed with a value between 1k and 4.7k.
+Using weak resistors means that the rising edges of the signal will be slower, which implies that we will be able to use lower speeds and shorter communication distances.
+If we want to use higher transmission speeds or distances, we will need to physically place Pull-UP resistors ranging from 1k to 4.7k.

 Operation of the I2C bus

-In order to carry out communication with only one data cable, the I2C bus uses a wide frame (the format of the sent data).
+To enable communication with only one data wire, the I2C bus employs a wide frame (the format of the data sent).
 The communication consists of:

-• 7 bits for the address of the slave device we want to communicate with.
+- 7 bits for the address of the slave device with which we want to communicate.

-The I2C standard defines other operating modes such as sending 8,10 and 12-bit addresses, or transmission speeds of 1Mbit/s, 3.4Mbit/s and 5Mbit/s.
-They are not usually used in Arduino.
+The I2C standard defines other operating modes, such as an address transmission of 8, 10, and 12 bits, or transmission speeds of 1Mbit/s, 3.4Mbit/s, and 5Mbit/s.
+These are not usually employed in Arduino.

 Advantages

-• Has mechanisms to verify that the signal has been received
+- Has mechanisms to verify that the signal has arrived

 Disadvantages

-• There is no verification that the message content is correct
+- There is no verification that the content of the message is correct

-Arduino has hardware I2C support physically linked to certain pins.
-It is also possible to use any other group of pins as an I2C bus through software, but in that case the speed will be much lower.
+Arduino has I2C support by hardware physically linked to certain pins.
+It is also possible to use any other group of pins as an I2C bus through software, but in that case, the speed will be much lower.

-The pins associated with vary from one model to another.
+The pins to which it is associated vary from model to model.
 The following table shows the arrangement in some of the main models.
 For other models, consult the corresponding pinout diagram.

-To use the I2C bus on Arduino, the Standard IDE provides the “Wire.h” library, which contains the necessary functions to control the hardware.
+To use the I2C bus in Arduino, the Standard IDE provides the “Wire.h” library, which contains the necessary functions to control the integrated hardware.

 Some of the basic functions are as follows